-The Molecular Medicine center of competence is divided into the following divisions:
+The Molecular Medicine centers of competence is divided into the following divisions:

 Research at the Molecular Medicine center of competence focuses on the mechanisms of carcinogenesis and early diagnosis of work-related cancer.
 This also includes the investigation of synergistic interactions of different carcinogens in settings of mixed exposure.
 A number of tools have been established and are continuously refined to detect changes in the genome and epigenome that are connected to the impact of hazardous substances and the development of cancer.